wallarm/product-documentation/docs/latest/api-discovery/rogue-api.md

 Unlike shadow and orphan APIs, zombie APIs require comparison of different specification versions:

 * In case of [hourly automatic comparison](#monitor-rogue-apis-on-hourly-basis), just put new version to the URL where you host your specification - it will be processed by an hourly schedule or immediately if you select **Restart comparison** form the specification menu.
-* In case when regular comparison is not used, put new version to this URL and then use **Restart comparison**, or re‑upload manually from local machine with the same name.
+* In case when regular comparison is not used, put new version to this URL or the same folder/file name on a local machine and then use **Restart comparison**.

 ## Working with multiple specifications